 Enrollment

-Eligible employees have a 60-day window from their hire date to enroll into state insurances.
+Eligible employees have a 60-day window from their hire date (or becoming insurance eligible) to enroll in state insurance.
+Elections for State of Florida insurance benefits must be submitted directly to the People First Service Center.

 Eligible New Hires

-Eligible new employees have 60 days from the date of hire to enroll into State of Florida insurance plans.
-All salaried employees, Executive Service (AEX), Faculty (CTP), Administrative & Professional (A&P), and University Support Personnel Service (USPS), are eligible to enroll into State of Florida insurances as a new hire.
+Eligible new employees have 60 days from the date of hire to enroll in State of Florida insurance plans.
+All salaried employees, Executive Service (AEX), Faculty (CTP), Administrative & Professional (A&P), and University Support Personnel Service (USPS) are eligible to enroll in State of Florida insurance as a new hires.

 Open Enrollment